ablab/spades/README.md

 ## metaplasmidSPAdes/metaviralSPAdes output
 The repeat resolution and extrachromosomal element detection in metaplasmidSPAdes/metaviralSPAdes is run independently for different coverage cutoffs values (see [paper](https://genome.cshlp.org/content/29/6/961.short) for details).
 In order to distinguish contigs with putative plasmids detected at different cutoff levels we extend the contig name in FASTA file with cutoff value used for this particular contig (in format `_cutoff_N`).
 This is why, in the contrast to regular SPAdes pipeline, there might be a contig with `NODE_1_` prefix for each cutoff with potential plasmids detected.
 In following example, there were detected two potential viruses using cutoff 0, one virus was detected with cutoff 5 and one with cutoff 10.
 Also, we add a suffix that shows the structure of the suspective extrachromosomal element.
-For metaplasmid mode we output only circular potential plasmids.
+For metaplasmid mode we output only circular putative plasmids.
-For metaviral mode we also output linear potential viruses and linear viruses with simple repeats ('9'-shaped components in the assembly graph) sequences.
+For metaviral mode we also output linear putative viruses and linear viruses with simple repeats ('9'-shaped components in the assembly graph) sequences.

 ``` plain
 >NODE_1_length_40003_cov_13.48_cutoff_0_type_circular